georgeerol/DeepLearningDroneSimulator/README.md

 ### Bounding Boxes
 They are a simple method of scene understanding compared to segmentation.
 In neural network, just has to figure out where an object is and draw a type box around it.
-There are already great open source state of the art solution, such as YOLO and SSD models.
+There are already significant open source state of the art solution, such as YOLO and SSD models.
-These models perform extremely well event at high frame per second.
+These models perform extremely well even at a high frame per second.
-They're useful for detecting different object such as cars, people, traffic lights, and other objects in the scene.
+They're useful for detecting different objects such as cars, people, traffic lights, and other objects in the scene.

  ![Semantic Segmentation](./misc/BoundingBoxesWorking.png)
 However, burning boxes have their limits.
-Imagine drawing and bounding box around a curvy road, the forest, or the sky, this quickly becomes problematic or even impossible to convey the true shape of an object.
+Imagine drawing and bounding box around a curvy road, the forest, or the sky; this quickly becomes problematic or even impossible to convey the true shape of an object.
 At best, bounding boxes can only hope to achieve partial seen understanding which is why we use Semantic Segmentation in this project.

   ![Semantic Segmentation](./misc/BoundingBoxesNotWorking.png)

-A fully convolution network(FCN) is used to train the Semantic Segmentation model.
+A full convolution network(FCN) is used to train the Semantic Segmentation model.
- It contains 3 encoder blocks, a 1x1 convolution layer, and 3 symmetrical decoder blocks.
+ It contains three encoder blocks, a 1x1 convolution layer, and three symmetrical decoder blocks.

  ###### Fully Convolutional network code snippet